 Everything is bigger in Texas, including the wine.
 With more than 300 wineries in the state, Texas has become the fifth largest wine-producing state in the U.S. Although, most of the wine it produces is sold within its own borders.
 In other words, you won’t be able to get your hands on too many bottles outside the Lone Star State.
-If you want to get a taste, it’s time to plan a visit and I would suggest starting in the Texas Hill Country.
+If you want to get a taste, it’s time to plan a visit and I would suggest starting with Texas Hill Country wineries which feature a number of wineries near Fredericksburg, TX.

 Enjoy your visit.
 Cheers!